agentlang-ai/agentlang-docs/docs/quick-start.md

  :store {:type :h2 :dbname "./data/blog"}}
 ```

-This configuration will direct Fractl to start the blog-service on port `8080` and store its data
+This configuration will direct Agentlang to start the blog-service on port `8080` and store its data
 in the [H2](https://www.h2database.com/html/main.html) database file - `data/blog`.

 At this stage, the project folder should look like: